nebulastream/nebulastream/docker/README.md

 #### Dockerfile-NES-Executable
 This is our executable image.
 It extends the Build image.
 There is no way to connect to a running container of this image, aside from `docker attach`.
-Its purpose is to offer a host operating system for an executable of NES.
+Its purpose is to offer a address operating system for an executable of NES.

 For this image, we install NebulaStream using a `deb` package inside the [resources](executableImage\resources) folder.
 If you want to update the NebulaStream binary, please create a new `deb` package by compiling the code inside the docker image and running `cpack` command.